 Senator Wiener’s district of San Francisco has a long history of prostitution and trafficking, with civic groups fighting against it over 100 years ago.
 Recently though, policymakers have moved towards legalizing the sex trade.
 San Francisco’s current district attorney, Chesa Boudin, promised when elected in 2019 to not prosecute cases involving quality-of-life crimes.
 Crimes such as public camping, offering or soliciting sex, public urination, blocking a sidewalk, etc., should not and will not be prosecuted,” according to Newsweek.

 Now Wiener seems to want the rest of the state to follow San Francisco’s example.
-SB 357 has already passed the Senate Public Safety Committee and is now in the Senate Appropriation Committee.
-A decision on whether the bill will move forward to the Senate floor will be made this Thursday, May 20th.
+SB 357 has already passed the Senate and is now in the Assembly Public Safety Committee, with a hearing scheduled for July 13th.